kdheepak/blog/content/22-reveal-github-pages.md

+---
-Title:Jupyter Notebook, Reveal.js and Github Pages
+title: Jupyter Notebook, Reveal.js and Github Pages
-Category:blog
+category: blog
-Date:Sat Dec 5 13:03:54 MST 2015
+date: Sat Dec 5 13:03:54 MST 2015
-Tags:reveal.js, github pages
+tags: reveal.js, github pages
-Keywords:ipython, ipython notebook, jupyter, jupyter notebook, reveal.js, github pages, presentations Alias:/blog/jupyter-notebook-reveal-js-and-github-pages/
+keywords: ipython, ipython notebook, jupyter, jupyter notebook, reveal.js, github pages, presentations
+alias: /blog/jupyter-notebook-reveal-js-and-github-pages/
+---

 Jupyter Notebook has the ability to convert an notebook `ipynb` to markdown, rst, html and interestingly slides.
 And these Reveal.js powered slides can be hosted on GitHub pages, like any other html page.